Site icon Secrets of Paris

 Dancing Sessions at La Villette

 From salsa and reggaeton to hip hop and folk dancing, this summer there will be free dance classes for anyone interested in joining the fun!
-Daily from 5-8pm
+Sunday through Thursday from 5-8pm, Friday-Saturday 6-9pm:

-The banks of the Canal Saint-Martin in the 10th arrondissement will be transformed into the “Parisian Croisette” for the second consecutive year (in reference to the famous beach promenade in Cannes).
-Much smaller in scope than the other Paris Plages sites, it’s still a nice place to relax, with deckchairs and parasols set up all along the canal, artisan ice cream stands, and photo exhibitions.
-CLick the photos above to see full sized.
+Last year the banks of the Canal Saint-Martin in the 10th arrondissement were transformed into the “Parisian Croisette” (in reference to the famous beach promenade in Cannes).
+Much smaller in scope than the other Paris Plages sites, it was still a nice place to relax, with deckchairs and parasols set up all along the canal, artisan ice cream stands, and photo exhibitions.
+Click the photos above to see full sized.

-After two successful years testing the water, open swimming sessions on the Canal Saint-Martin are back in 2025 from from July 6th to September 7th every Wednesday and Sunday, when all boat traffic is temporarily paused.
+This year there’s only mention of the open swimming sessions in the Canal, when all boat traffic is temporarily paused.
 The access deck is located in front of the Centre Paris Anim’ Espace Jemmapes at 116 Quai de Jemmapes.

 Some Rules & Advice